South Dakota women shock Baylor 61-47 at No. 2 seed’s home

-Sjerven scored 16 points and Chloe Lamb added 15 as the Summit League champion Coyotes beat Baylor 61-47 win over Baylor on the No. 2 seed’s home court Sunday.
+Sjerven scored 16 points and Chloe Lamb added 15 as the Summit League champion Coyotes beat Baylor 61-47 on the No. 2 seed’s home court Sunday.
 They are going to the Sweet 16 for the first time.

 “It’s a joy, it was a great experience to play in this environment, Yes, it’s settling that there’s only 16 teams left playing in the tournament, so it’s very cool,” said Korngable, who added 11 points and five assists.